HBica05/Self-Improvement-Techniques/README.me.md

  - More Content,📖:

   ![alt text](image-9.png)

-    - When clicked, displays the content section in the homepage.
+  - Directs to the content section of the homepage featuring self-improvement techniques.

   ![alt text](image-10.png)